 "Hey!" she waved casually.
 "Come on in and let's talk.
 The squirrels are on break as you can see."

 Wonka's shadow stretched across half the room.
 He jingled his keys, trying to find the right one for the gate.

 "Just climb over it!"
 Violet yelled again, losing her patience.
 "You could have done that before!
 And tried harder to get Augustus out of the river.
 And shut down the machines before Mike got shrunk.
 The newspapers are going to hear all about that, you know.
 Children getting hurt in our factory and you not doing anything."

 Wonka put away the keys and followed her advice, climbing timidly over the three-foot-high fence.
 "It's my factory, Violet."

 "Not anymore.
 It belongs to the Oompa-Loompas.
 And me.
 I know what the real prize was.
-And I'm the one kid left at the end, just like I said I would be."
+And they told me Charlie forfeited.
+That means I'm the only kid left at the end, just like I said I would be."

 "No," he protested weakly.